BU-IE-423/fall-23-iremysr/index.md

 [Project Part 1 py](files/ProjectPart1.ipynb): This is our python file for the project part 1.

+[Project Part 2 HTML](files/ProjectPart2.html): This is our HTML file for the project part 2.

+[Project Part 2 py](files/ProjectPart2.ipynb): This is our python file for the project part 2.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for